 The Company is exposed to credit risk associated with its accounts receivable.
 The Company has accounts receivable from both governmental and non-governmental agencies.
 Credit risk is minimized substantially by ensuring the credit worthiness of the entities with which it carries on business.
-Credit terms are provided on a case-by-case basis.
+Credit terms are provided on a case by case basis.
 The Company has not experienced any significant instances of non-payment from its customers.
-No provision has been made for potentially uncollectable amounts.